-A VIRTUAL IRIS SHOW: Organizing & Presenting Approved by the AIS Board of Directors, February 28, 2024
+A VIRTUAL IRIS SHOW: Organizing & Presenting

+Approved by the AIS Board of Directors, February 28, 2024 Revisions approved by the AIS Board of Directors, March 26, 2025

 Definition: A virtual show is one in which specimens are not taken to a physical location for exhibit.
 Instead, they are exhibited and judged via photographs.